Perth: Toponymy

-The name of the city is taken from Perth, Scotland, in honour of the Secretary of State for War and the Colonies, and Member for Perthshire in the British House of Commons, Sir George Murray.
+The name of the city is taken from Perth, Scotland, in honour of the Secretary of State for War and the Colonies, and Member for Perthshire in the British House of Commons, George Murray.
 Murray's association with the city was included in Stirling's proclamation of the colony, read in Fremantle on 18 June 1829, which concluded with the statement, "Given under my hand and Seal at Perth this 18th Day of June 1829.
 James Stirling Lieutenant Governor".
 The only contemporary information on the source of the name comes from Charles Fremantle's diary entry for 12 August 1829, which records that they "named the town Perth according to the wishes of Sir George Murray".

-The Noongar name Boorloo is sometimes used to denote the central business district area, the local government area, or the capital city in general.
-The name Boorloo was initially recorded by Robert Menli Lyon as Boorlo in 1833, which was interpreted as "Perth, properly Point Fraser" (a location in East Perth).
-He also gave the name Byerbrup for "the highland stretching along from Mount Eliza through the centre of the town of Perth".
-In 1947, Ludwig Glauert posited that Lyon may have misunderstood his sources and that "boorloo" or "belo" (now transcribed as "bilya") is simply the Noongar word for "river".
-Another source has interpreted Boorloo to mean "big swamp", describing the chain of lakes where the central business district and Northbridge are situated.

-In November 2024, when announcing the opening of Boorloo Bridge, the premier of Western Australia, Roger Cook, and two of his ministers, deputy premier Rita Saffioti and John Carey, referenced "the Noongar name for Perth – Boorloo", and earlier in the year the Government of Western Australia stated "the name, Boorloo Bidee Mia, represents 'Perth pathway to housing' in Whadjuk Noongar language".
+Similarly to the English name Perth, the Noongar name ' is sometimes used to denote the Perth central business district area, the City of Perth local government area, or the capital city Perth in general.
+Use of this term has gained traction in the arts, by Tourism Western Australia (the statutory authority responsible for promoting Western Australia as a tourist destination), the University of Western Australia, Curtin University, the City of Perth, journalists for the Australian Broadcasting Corporation and National Geographic, and has been promoted by state politicians such as Roger Cook and two of his ministers, deputy premier Rita Saffioti and John Carey.